The energy and momentum of the Universe

 The energy $cP_0$ of the gravitational field and matter of a Schwarzschild mass is positive because $m>0$ in (\ref{energy}).
+According to the virial theorem, the average kinetic energy $\bar{T}$ of a galaxy is related to its average gravitational potential energy $\bar{U}$ by $2\bar{T}=-\bar{U}$ \cite{LL1}.
+If $M$ is the total mass of stars in a galaxy, then $\bar{T}=(1/2)M\bar{v}^2$, where $\bar{v}$ is the root-mean-square stellar speed in the galaxy.
+For the observed matter in a galaxy, the ratio of the positive energy from the mass and motion, $Mc^2+\bar{T}$, to the absolute value of the negative gravitational energy, $|\bar{U}|$, is thus equal to $(c^2+\bar{v}^2/2)/\bar{v}^2$.
+For the Milky Way, $\bar{v}\approx$ 200 km s$^{-1}$, so such a ratio is on the order of $10^6$ \cite{gal}.
+The Milky Way as a whole is moving at a speed of approximately 600 km s$^{-1}$ with respect to the rest frame of the cosmic microwave background.
+Such a ratio at extragalactic scales (and in the homogeneous Universe) is thus on the same order.
+The positive energy from the mass and motion of the observed matter in the Universe therefore exceeds in magnitude the negative gravitational energy from gravity.
 Accordingly, the total energy of the visible matter in the Universe is positive.
-The positive energy from mass and motion of the observed matter in the Universe exceeds in magnitude the negative energy from gravity.
 However, the total energy in the Universe is given by $cP_0$ with $P^i$ given by (\ref{moment2}) and integrated over the surface of the parent white hole.
-The energy of the visible matter exceeds the total energy of the Universe by many orders of magnitude.
-The Universe must therefore contain another form of matter whose energy is negative.
-This form may be the observed dark matter, suggesting that dark matter is not composed from particles (which have positive masses).
-The observed cosmological constant may originate from our Universe being the other side of a rotating wormhole which formed from a rotating black hole (all stars rotate) and will be studied elsewhere.
-Such a rotation could also explain the preferred axis in the Universe, observed by the Planck satellite \cite{Planck}.
+The energy of the visible matter therefore exceeds the total energy of the Universe by many orders of magnitude.
+Consequently, the Universe must contain another form of matter whose total energy is negative.
+This form might account for a large part of the mass that appears to be missing in the Universe \cite{dark} and which is known as dark matter.
+In this case, the two problems: the matter compensating for the zero energy of the Universe and dark matter, could be solved together.

+If dark matter has a negative energy, it cannot be composed from particles because they have positive rest masses.
+It cannot be composed from hypothetical particles with negative rest masses \cite{neg} because they gravitationally repel the ordinary matter and dark matter is gravitationally attractive \cite{dark}.
+Analyses of structure on galactic and subgalactic scales have suggested that dark matter may be composed of objects other than weakly interacting subatomic particles \cite{sci}.
+To avoid the formation of naked singularities \cite{neg}, dark matter with a negative energy should be coupled to torsion which prevents singularities in fermionic matter \cite{non}.
+A possible solution to these conditions could be a scalar field with a negative kinetic term and a torsion-coupling term in the Lagrangian density, decoupled from the electroweak and strong interactions.
+Dark matter with a negative energy existing in the closed Universe will be investigated elsewhere.